General Exploratory Bonus for Optimistic Exploration in RLHF: Optimism Failure of previous works

 \subsection{Prior adaptions \& approximations cannot generalize}

-Though the theoretical framework of the prior exploratory bonus fails, their empirically implemented loss remains effective through different adaptations and approximations.
-However, in this subsection, we show that these adaptations and approximations are inextensible beyond the KL-divergence class.
+Although the theoretical justification for the previously proposed exploratory bonus does not hold, its empirically implemented loss remains effective due to various adaptations and approximations.
+In this subsection, however, we show that these adaptations and approximations cannot be extended beyond the KL-divergence class.